MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 ## Specify trusted organizations

-External meetings and chat is managed by specifying which domains you want to trust.
+For meetings and chat with other Microsoft 365 organizations, you can specify which domains you want to trust.
 By default, all external domains are allowed.
 You can allow or block certain domains in order to define which organizations your organization trusts for external meetings and chat.

 In order to chat and meet with people in external domains, those organizations must trust your domain as well.